adharmad/nop-icf-bundle/README.md

-# nop-icf-bundle
-NOP ICF bundle
+A dummy ICF connector bundle working on in-memory data structures with no target